 Can I apply for a green card for my sister?

 If you are a US citizen, you can sponsor a green card for your sister through the F4 family-based fourth preference category.
 Due to the high volume of applications and the limited number of green cards made available in the F4 category each year, there is an extensive wait period for F4 category green cards.
 The current wait times exceed 10 years.
 So although filing a green card application for sister is possible, in some cases the extensive wait times discourage the filing of such applications.
 Whether you should sponsor your sister for a green card will largely depend on the other immigration avenues your sister has to the United States.
-In some cases it may be worth it to petition your sister for a green card even though the green card for sister wait times are long,
+In some cases it may be worth it to petition your sister for a green card even though the green card for sister wait times are long.

-I have a green card.
-Can I apply for my sister?”
+I have a green card, can I apply for my sister?

 As a green card holder you cannot apply for your sister’s green card.
 Only a US citizen can sponsor a green card for sister.
 However, all is not lost if you are wondering “I have a green card, can I apply for my sister?”
 After being a green card holder for 5 years, you can apply for naturalization.
 Once you become a naturalized US citizen, you can file a green card application for sister.